tatugeorgian/EventBasedSystems/README.md

 In order to run the code , compile the Main.java file using the command ```javac Main.java``` and then run the compiled class file using the command ```java Main```
 A maven project structure is not needed.
+You should run the code using JDK 8.